ykanggit/probo/controls/physical/facilities/PHY.FAC.003_visitor_access_policy.md

 ---
-id: "PHY-REA-003"
+id: "PHY.FAC.003"
-category: "physical/real-estate"
+category: "physical/facilities"
 revision-version: 1
 revision-date: "2024-01-13"
 estimate-time: "15m"
+necessity: "mandatory"
 frameworks:
   - name: "soc2"
     sections: ["CC6.4"]
 ---

+# Implement Visitor Access Policies

 ## Purpose

 Even if you do most of your business online, you still have offices, computers or even printed document: you need to make sure those assets are physically secured (we will focus on the digital access later) regarding visitors.

 ## Implementation